urs-waldmann/i-muppet/README.md

 ## News

+**2023/08/30** We extend I-MuPPET to 3D.
+We show that 3D-MuPPET also works in natural environments without model fine-tuning on additional annotations. [[arXiv](https://arxiv.org/abs/2308.15316)]

 **2023/05/31** Annotated single pigeon data to reproduce the results of the paper is available [here](https://zenodo.org/record/7989831#.ZHcVyF7P0uU).

 **2023/05/31** Benchmark on 2D multi-pigeon tracking is available [here](https://zenodo.org/record/7038391).